 The steam packet Zephyr called at Topsham Quay, leaving every Saturday for Cowes, Portsmouth and London.

 In 1861 the railway arrived in the town, a small branch line went from the station down to the steamer quay.
 Loading up Guano and bringing in barrels for the Topsham fishermen to load with Sprats.
 However, by 1958 the line was closed and the goods yard at Topsham Station closed in 1967.

 Today all seems quiet as you stroll along the shore looking down all of the slips running into the water.
 However, they are still busy, now used by the many pleasure craft pulled up or lying on their moorings.

 Find out more in the splendid Topsham Museum.

 Low Light on the Exe

-January 22nd ~ Charcoal and chalk pastel, A4,
+January 22nd ~ Charcoal & White Pastel on Grey Pastel Paper, A4,

 Keeping things simple, but hopefully effective.